-Number of flocks: Currently there are 66 (sixty-six) flocks kept on commercial egg-laying holdings Even though there are approximately 93 (ninety-three) separate houses on the thirty-three holdings.
+Number of flocks: Currently there are eighty-five (85) kept on commercial egg-laying holdings.
 The number of houses in use can fluctuate.

 Flocks found to be positively infected with the targeted serovars are placed under official restrictions and no eggs, poultry or poultry meat will be permitted to be moved from the infected house without authorisation from the CA. A census is carried out within three days from official restriction on the holding by officials from the CA, to verify the size of the infected flock/s.